afran012/DelilahResto/README.md

 The objective of this project is to define a REST API, which is capable of adding, deleting and modifying the information of a database for a restaurant called Delilah.

 The following technologies were used for this project:
-1.   body-parser :
+1.   body-parser : library used to parse the data sent inside the request body.
-2.   cors :
-3.   dotenv :
+2.   dotenv : library used  to read the environment variables from a file.
-4.   express :
+3.   express : library used to create my endpoints.
-5.   helmet :
+4.   helmet : library used to create a middleware hat increases the API securiy.
-6.   jsonwebtoken :
+5.   jsonwebtoken : module use to create a jwt token.
-7.   mysql :
-8.   mysql2 :
-9.   pg :
-10.  pg-hstore :
+6.   mysql / mysql2 / pg / pg-hstore : relational database technologies.
-11.  sequelize :
+7.   sequelize : library used to execute sql statements.
-12. SWagger :
+8. SWagger : used to document and test the API.

-# Arquitecture.

 # Steps to run the app.

-To run the app, you have to follow the setps depicted below:
+To run the app, you have to follow the steps shown below:

 1. Install DBeaver 21.1.0.

-2. Clone the repository of the following website https://github.com/afran012/DelilahResto.git in a folder on your hard drive.
+2. Clone the repository from the following website https://github.com/afran012/DelilahResto.git in a folder on your hard drive.

 3. Open DBeaver and create a new connection by clicking on the icon as seen in the following image: